-Gandhi would argue that the imposition of factory agriculture and inhuman conditions in factories is violence.
+Gandhi would say that industrialised agriculture and inhuman conditions in factories are violence.
 He would regard nuclear energy as violence towards nature.

 He was also a strong advocate of modest consumption, local food and the primacy of localisation, especially devolving power to local communities to determine their futures.
 (Gandhi, M K, 1938; Nixon, B, 2007).
+For a fuller account go to www.brucenixon.com/newwritings.